BertrandBev/fractal/README.md

 ## Online release

 The live wasm-compiled release is accessible [here](https://bertrandbev.github.io/fractal/).
-Due to some rust wasm compiler limitations, that web version is single threaded and therefore slower than native desktop
+Due to some rust wasm compiler limitations, the web version is single threaded and therefore slower than the native version

 ## How to run

-Navigate to the cloned folder and execute
+Navigate to the cloned repo and execute

 ```bash
 cargo run --release